The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 Get the latest updates on product features and implementation best practices.

-If client go-lives are consistently slipping on your team's calendar, the bottleneck is usually not the implementation work.
-It is the step before it: the CSV data mapping work of getting the client's file into the right format to load into your system.
+If client go-lives are consistently slipping on your team's calendar, the bottleneck usually sits one step earlier: the CSV data mapping work of getting the client's file into the right format to load into your system.

 Most teams are handling this one of two ways.
 Either an analyst is doing it manually in Excel, rebuilding formulas, VLOOKUPs, and IF chains from scratch for each client file, a process that takes days and lives entirely in one person's spreadsheet.
-Or a developer is writing transformation scripts, which means every format change routes through a ticket queue that competes with product work, and the logic is locked in code that only the author fully understands.
+Or a developer is writing transformation scripts, which means every format change routes through a ticket queue that competes with product work, and .

-Neither approach scales.
-Both create the same outcome: client go-lives that depend on one person being available, doing mechanical work, at the right time.
+Both approaches fail at scale.
+They produce the same outcome: client go-lives that depend on one person being available, doing mechanical work, at the right time.
 When that person leaves, so does everything they built.

 The operational cost of manual CSV mapping is usually framed as hours.
 The business cost is different.